 We have, through risk assessment, balanced the need to remain a welcoming environment to the community whilst ensuring the safety of all our pupils and staff.
-An assessment of the number and type of security incidents (e.g. walkers straying on to school premises and getting into the buildings; vandalism and break-ins, unhygienic detritus such as used syringes and condoms) will highlight how much of a risk a right of way / other security issues may present.
+An assessment of the number and type of security incidents (e.g. walkers straying on to school premises and getting into the buildings; vandalism and break-ins) will highlight how much of a risk a right of way / other security issues may present.
 We have created a record system of these incidents to show that we are taking the hazard seriously with constant monitoring of the situation.
 The security risk assessment will be routinely reviewed annually by the Head teacher (or sooner should circumstances change significantly); the findings will also be used in the review of these Security Procedures.
 The school will take all reasonable efforts to restrict access to the building and grounds to prevent unauthorised access to children and ensure the personal safety of staff.

-Reception (Main Entrance)
+Main Entrance

-• The main building only has a single access - signage directs all visitors to this entrance.
-Every visitor to the school should report to the office.
-Even when the office is not manned, reception remains the point to which all enquiries should be directed.
+• The main building has one official single access - signage directs all visitors to this entrance.
+Every visitor to the school is asked to sign in at the office.
 Having one main entrance in use during the daytime makes monitoring of strangers much easier.
-Visitors should use that main door and be dealt with by a receptionist.